AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-library/wbn-yyyy-mm-dd-webinar-program.md

 >[!TIP]
 >
->Don't forget to activate the "06-Attended (Program Success)" Campaign for tracking success!
-Do this _before_ your form is live and emails are sent.
+>Don't forget to activate the  "04-Attended (Program Success)" and "06-Attended On-Demand (Program Success)" campaigns for tracking success!
+Do this _before_ your emails are sent.

 >[!IMPORTANT]
 >